Code-Institute-Submissions/ms1-the_rolls/README.md

 [Autoprefixer CSS Online](https://autoprefixer.github.io/) The output code from this automated test was used to correct the code that was already written by me.

-[Codepen.io](https://codepen.io/hanapiers/pen/EXNrGP) Code from this site was modified and used to present the modal after the form has been submitted.
+[Codepen.io](https://codepen.io/hanapiers/pen/EXNrGP) Code from this site was modified and used to present the modal after the form has been submitted successfully.

 [Stackoverflow.com](https://stackoverflow.com/questions/16452699/how-to-reset-a-form-using-jquery-with-reset-method) Code from this post was used to reset the form after submitting.

+# Acknowledgements

+- A massive thank you to my mentor Rohit Sharma for his invaluable input and suggestions on how to improve the site and documentation.
+- Thank you to the Code Institute Slack community.
+Any questions I had were already answered in the channels so that was invaluable.